Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 ### Convergence
 We are aware of our eye muscles, and the angle they are looking: Go cross-eyed.
 Now look very far away.
 As we focus on different objects at different distances, our eyes are angled at different amounts (from cross-eyed to parallel).
 We are aware of this angle, and thus can use this information to deduce how far away we are looking.

-This physiological cue is less preceise the further away something is, and breaks down completely for objects that are extremely close.
+This physiological cue is less precise the further away something is, and breaks down completely for objects that are extremely close.

 ![sketch of convergence angles](images/convergence.png)

 ### Accommodation
 Similar to *Convergence*, Accommodation is also a sense of muscles in our eyes.
-But it's the sense of the muscles we use to alter the shape of the lens in our eye (D, above) to refocus light that is coming from different angles.
+But it's the sense of the muscles we use to alter the shape of the lens in our eye *(D, above)* to refocus light that is coming from different angles.
 Different angles means different distances.

 Accommodation is the most similar to how regular camera optics work.